 - If you’re constantly losing your lists, use a spiral notebook.
 The day I came up with that idea was one of my best days of kitchen life.
 Keep your menus in this notebook and include the page numbers of recipes in specific cookbooks.
 If you’re into canning, you won’t lose your record of how much you canned last year and how much was left when you started canning this year.
 Let your notebook be your brain, and you won’t be losing important information all the time.
 You can use other forms besides a spiral notebook; the important thing is to have a method that works.
 I have a friend who writes significant things in her diary.
 Whenever we need to know how many people we served at a church event, she checks her diary.
 Other friends use their cell phones.
 It doesn’t matter so much where you put it, as long as you have a place where it can be easily retrieved.

-Remember, these are merely suggestions of things that have worked for me.
+Remember, these are merely suggestions of kitchen hacks that have worked for me.
 Pick and choose what fits your family, your budget, your kitchen space, and your freezer space.You know where you’d rather put your energy, so pick and choose what will help you.
 You might find that implementing a few of these ideas will save you steps in the kitchen – and find you enjoying meal prep a little more than before.